 "Orca" is the name of Climeworks' new direct air capture and storage plant in Iceland.
-It will take carbon dioxide removal to the next level by combining Climeworks' direct air capture technology with the underground storage of carbon dioxide provided by Carbfix.
+It takes carbon dioxide removal to the next level by combining Climeworks' direct air capture technology with the underground storage of carbon dioxide provided by Carbfix.
 Orca will capture 4000 tons of CO₂ per year - making it the world's biggest climate-positive facility to date.
 Using Climeworks state of the art technology is one of the most impactful ways to stop climate change.

 The construction of Orca in the Geothermal Park in Hellisheidi, Iceland, is well underway!
 Now, all eight collector containers of the Orca plant have been mounted and are ready to start capturing carbon dioxide.

 The collector containers are the heart of our plant: this is where the two-step process to of capturing carbon dioxide takes place.
 Having all eight collector containers mounted marks an important milestone in the construction of Orca, as this is the starting point for all outside installations.
 The next step will be to assemble the interconnecting piping to our process unit to prepare for the most complex step of the construction process — the installation of the process unit itself.

 The construction of Orca on the geothermal park in Hellisheidi in Iceland is well underway.
 The plant is expected to be in operation in late summer 2021.
 Evolving from a 50-ton capacity pilot installed in 2017 in Iceland, Orca demonstrates that Climeworks is able to significantly scale carbon dioxide removal capacity quickly.
-These developments will lead to several million tons of direct air capture and storage capacity by the end of this decade.
+These developments will lead to several million tons of direct air capture and storage.

 Orca consists of four plants that consist of two collector containers.
 In this picture, we see the second collector container being put on top of the first one.